 Comparing OCR Engines in UiPath

 There are many popular OCR Engines in the market today, some of which reside in the UiPath developer platform.
-In this article, we detail a recent hackathon use case by comparing OCR Engines in UiPath, along with highlighting our experience with each.
+In this article, we detail a recent Smartbridge hackathon use case by comparing OCR Engines in UiPath along with highlighting our experience with each.

 What is OCR in RPA?

-UiPath with its drag-and-drop interface provides an extensive tool set to program and design bots.
-One of the built-in activity categories is called Optical Character Recognition, or OCR for short.
+With its drag-and-drop interface, UiPath provides an extensive tool set in order to program and design bots.
+One of the built-in activity categories is called Optical Character Recognition or OCR for short.
 It’s a form of technology programmed to recognize text inside images, like scanned documents and photos.
 OCR is used to convert various forms of imaging that contain written text into machine-readable text data.

 To narrow the scope of the hackathon, we focused on 3 of the most used (and most popular) OCR Engines.
-We’ll also identify the key differences between these engines, what they can/can’t do, the ease of use and the processing time.
+We also identified the key differences between these engines, what they can/can’t do, the ease of use, and the processing time.
 The three engines highlighted in this article are the following:

 Comparing OCR Engines in UiPath